-As we all know Colosseum is the finest attraction of Rome, its been the on the cover on every magazine or guide travel books of Italy.
+As we all know Colosseum is the finest attraction of Rome, it is the on the cover of every magazine or guide travel books of Italy.
 It’s also known as Flavian Amphitheatre.

 How come Colosseum became very popular?
 What’s the essence of this building for Italian history?

-In Medieval era it was actually used for gladiators contests and public spectacles.
-Have you seen the movie of Caesar having his famous speech in front of the huge public.
+In the Medieval era, it was actually used for gladiators contests and public spectacles.
+Have you seen the movie of Caesar having his famous speech in front of the huge public?

 Have you seen the gladiator battle from a lot of films? this is the place where it all began.
 Nowadays became the pride of Rome that attracts millions of tourists every year.

 Arch of Constantine

 Savoring the glorious view of this outstanding Colosseum and Arch.
 On the adjacent side is a plaza surrounded by tons of ruins.

 I was very curious to see if we can enter freely (in my dreams) obviously we need to pay for the entrance.
 A bad news for us, but instead I’ll try to sneak in illegally (evil smile).

 See?
 I was able to sneak in freely, just kidding.
 Actually, while we were walking around the area.
 This Rome Challenge getting more interesting!